TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 -   **UK Government Bank Holidays API** -- for the real bank holidays data used in the calendar features.

 -   **XGBoost, scikit-learn, pandas, NumPy, Streamlit, matplotlib, seaborn** -- open-source libraries that made the analysis and modelling possible.

+-   **Google Images** used creative commons licence for some imagery for AI traning, however most images are my own

+-   **Chat GPT** was used to support with readme structuring & layout

 -   Any other referenced documentation or blog posts are cited through comments in the notebooks where relevant.